flennerhag/alstm/README.md

 aLSTM is an extension of the standard LSTM that implements adaptive parameterization.
 Adaptive parameterization increases model flexibility given a parameter budget, allowing more flexible and statistically efficient models.
-The aLSTM typically converges faster than the LSTM and reaches better generalizing performance.
-It also very stable; no need to use gradient clipping, even for sequences of up to thousands of terms.
+The aLSTM converges faster than the LSTM and reaches better generalizing performance.
+It is also very stable; no need to use gradient clipping, even for sequences of up to thousands of terms.

-If you use this code in research or our results in your research, please cite
+If you use this code or our results in your research, please cite

 ```
 @article{Flennerhag:2018alstm,